ParamRF: A JAX-native Framework for Declarative Circuit Modelling: Fitting, Optimization, and Inference

-\texttt{ParamRF} provides a high-level \texttt{Fitter} sub-module designed to abstract the boilerplate of interfacing with different solver backends.
-This supports both frequentist and Bayesian techniques through a consistent interface, with all fitters deriving from the same \texttt{BaseFitter} class and providing \texttt{FitResults} as their outputs.
-Although this class is extensible (fitters can be extended by deriving from the \texttt{FrequentistFitter} or \texttt{BayesianFitter} classes), a number of built-in fitters are available.
+\texttt{ParamRF} provides high-level \texttt{fitting}, \texttt{optimize} and \texttt{infer} sub-modules designed to abstract the boilerplate of interfacing with different solver backends.
+The fitting module supports both frequentist and Bayesian techniques via solver routing.
+Although the solver interface is extensible (solvers can be extended by deriving from the relevant abstract interfaces in \texttt{optimize} and \texttt{infer}), a number of built-in fitters are available.

-\paragraph{Frequentist Optimization:} For general frequentist-based fitting, \texttt{ParamRF} provides wrappers around SciPy's ``minimize'' \cite{2020SciPy-NMeth} (in \texttt{SciPyMinimizeFitter}) and the gradient-based Optax \cite{deepmind2020jax} (in \texttt{OptaxFitter}).
+\paragraph{Frequentist Optimization:} For general frequentist-based fitting, \texttt{ParamRF} provides wrappers around SciPy's ``minimize'' \cite{2020SciPy-NMeth} (in \texttt{ScipyMinimize}) and Optimistix \cite{optimistix2024} (in \texttt{OptimistixMinimise}).
 This provides access to algorithms such as SLSQP, Nelder-Mead, and L-BFGS, amongst others.
-The use of Optax allows the entire optimization loop to be JIT-compiled.
+The use of the JAX-native Optimistix allows the entire optimization loop to be JIT-compiled.

-\paragraph{Bayesian Inference:} For statistical inference and model comparison, a number of modern Bayesian samplers are provided.
-Support for MCMC methods via NumPyro \cite{phan2019composable} is provided in \texttt{NumPyroMCMCFitter}, providing access to algorithms such as the No-U-Turn Sampler (NUTS).
-Support for nested sampling approaches is also available from PolyChord \cite{handley2015polychord} and the forthcoming JAX-native BlackJAX \cite{cabezas2024blackjax} libraries in \texttt{PolyChordFitter} and \texttt{BlackJAXNSFitter}.
+\paragraph{Bayesian Inference:} For statistical inference and model comparison, a number of modern Bayesian samplers are available.
+Support for MCMC methods via BlackJAX \cite{cabezas2024blackjax} is included, providing access to algorithms such as the No-U-Turn Sampler (NUTS).
+Support for nested sampling approaches is also available from PolyChord \cite{handley2015polychord}.
 These backends ultimately allow for high-dimensional parameter estimation and inference, as well as Bayesian evidence calculation for circuit model comparison.